robstave/angular2-training/session-three/page1.md

 </div>
 ```

+So all we did here was replace the html with the app-chicken-list component.

 Make sure your ng serve is running and you should see the same page as you did before.

+Looks the same.

+## Chicken component

 Lets move the chickens into the component as data.
 In the chicken-list.component.ts, lets create a _chickens_ property and fill it with some names.